 Can you delete Tinder?

-You can’t just delete the app from your phone and call it a day.
-If you want to delete your account for good, go settings and tap “delete account.
+Deleting Tinder is easy so it’s worth giving it a try to see how it works for you.
+To delete your account for good, go to settings and tap “delete account.”
 Tinder will ask you some questions asking why you’re deleting the app, also giving you the option to pause the dating app.
 With subscriptions, you can cancel through the app and you’ll just have to pay the rest of the month.

 Tinder vs. Bumble